basho/rfc/open/bigset-keyformat/bigset-keyformat.md

 Update the key format to:

-- include a special byte that distinguishes the bigset keys as bigset keys.
+- include a special byte that distinguishes the bigset keys as bigset keys, this should sort lower than legacy riak data.
 - include a version signifier for the key format/data
-- update the comparator to "pass through" to the existing default comparator for non-bigset data
-- use said comparator by default for all leveldb databases in Riak
+- drop the need for a comparator by using NULL terminated strings (thanks to MvM!)

 For example:

     <<MagicBigsetByte:1/binary,
-      VersionByte:8/integer,
-      SetNameLen:32/integer,
-      SetName:SetNameLen/binary,
-      ElementLen:32/integer,
-      Element:ElementLen/binary,
-      ActorLen:32/integer,
-      Actor:ActorLen/binary,
-      Cnt:64/integer>>`
+      VersionByte:8/big-unsigned-integer,
+      SetName/binary,
+      $\0,
+      %% one of $c, $d, $e, $z
+      %% for clock, tombstone, element, and end key TypeByte:1/binary,
+      Element/binary,
+      $\0,
+      Actor/binary,
+      $\0,
+      Cnt:64/big-unsigned-integer>>`

 The aim here is to allow bigset data to be stored in the same backend as existing Riak datatypes, but to be logically separated by leveldb.

+Each "field" of the key is separated by a null byte.
+Where a field is absent (for example, clocks don't have elements, and end_keys don't have actors) they are simply ommitted but the terminating null byte remains.

 If the bigset data is separate then all existing riak code should work as though it were not there.
 Hand off folding, key listing, 2i folding all start with the first `{o, B, K}` or `{i, B, I, T, K}` key.
 If we sort bigset data _LOWER_ than existing data, it will not be touched by existing folds.
 The existing sext encoded keys all seem to start with the byte `<<16>>`.
-We should avoid that byte.
+We should avoid that byte and above.

-The comparator can check the first byte of a key, if it is `<<MagicBigsetByte>>` it sorts lower, and the bigset comparator is used, else, pass through to the default leveldb comparator.

-Further, individual bigset element keys will not be accessible by the KV get/put path (a free bonus.)
+Further, individual bigset element keys will not be accessible by the KV get/put/delete path (a free bonus.)

 We would need to "teach" Riak's folds (for hand-off, MDC etc) about bigset data.